-How Agile Scrum artifacts can help during your product development
+How Agile Scrum artifacts can help you during product development

 Scrum is a famous Agile project management methodology that assists teams to effectively complete projects, especially when multiple deliveries and fast turnarounds are required.
 Three artifacts of Scrum represent one of the foundations of the framework.
 They help to capture and share essential project info with project teams.